AI-Driven Credit Risk Decisioning: What You Need to Know

 • Slow reaction times: Building and deploying a traditional credit risk model can take many months.
 That might be okay during relatively stable economic conditions, but these models may start to underperform if there’s a sudden shift in consumer behavior or a world event that impacts people’s finances.

 • Fewer data sources: Traditional scoring models may be able to analyze some types of FCRA-regulated data (also called alternative credit data*), such as utility or rent payments, that appear in credit reports.
-Custom credit risk scores and models could go a step further by incorporating data from additional sources, such as internal data, even if they’re designed in a traditional way.
-But AI-driven models can analyze vast amounts of information and uncover data points that are more highly predictive of risk.
+AI credit scoring models could go a step further by incorporating data from additional sources, such as internal data, even if they’re designed in a traditional way.
+They can analyze vast amounts of information and uncover data points that are more highly predictive of risk.

 • Less effective performance: Experian has found that applying machine learning models can increase accuracy and effectiveness, allowing lenders to make better decisions.
 When applied to credit decisioning, lenders see a Gini uplift of 60 to 70 percent compared to a traditional credit risk model.1